 This is the last time you will receive a Newsletter from the CORDOVAMUSEUM@GMAIL.COM address.
 This is also Darlene’s personal account and has been for many years.
 She will be transitioning to a new address at SAWYER.DARLENE@YAHOO.COM.
 If you are so inclined to contact her in the future, I am sure she would be delighted to hear from friends she made while being our Director.
 The Museum will be transitioning to its own email account as mentioned above.
 We felt Newsletter would wind up in many spam folders if we didn’t give a notice prior to a changeover.

 Sadly, I have to announce that Darlene resigned her position as Director on July 19, 2015, after five years of hard work and total dedication to this institution.
-There were many reasons for her decision, but if I had to summarize, I would say that longstanding, unresolved issues that she felt would hinder the growth and limit the success of the museum were primary in her making the choice to leave.

 I have had the privilege to work for, and side-by-side with, Darlene for over two years.
 You may recall I was, for five years, Historian and then Assistant Director of what was then called the National Atomic Museum in Albuquerque.
 I can say without reservation that I never met another museum professional who gave more of themselves to this calling than Darlene.
 I’m afraid the soul of our museum has been lost.
 A replacement for Darlene may be found, but it will never be another Darlene.